Spotlight 006: Kym Thurlow

 TOM ASHFORD: Nice.

-KYM THURLOW: And I write mostly Greek mythology based fantasy and [inaudible 00:02:56].
+KYM THURLOW: And I write mostly Greek mythology based fantasy.
 My cozy mystery, I’m saving up to rapid release, so I’m not going to say anything about that one at the moment.

 TOM ASHFORD: That’s fair enough.
 Cool.
 So question number two is a bit of an easier one.
 It’s, how do you write?
 So do you plot or do the pantsing method of just seeing where the story takes you?